JakeBeaver/injecd/.github/README.md

 ### functions

-Let's say you want to be able to mock randomness in your function for coin throw bets
+Let's say you want to be able to mock randomness in your function for coin toss bets

 ```ts
 // random.ts